 The problem isn't confined to the SOE benchmark, considering that SOEs still comprise a very large portion of China's overall equity market, which makes them ubiquitous among all of the country's widely followed market capitalization-weighted indexes.
 Given that SOEs, with an aggregate market capitalization of USD 4.7 trillion, account for 58% of the entire A share market, they represent massive portions of the country's most widely followed benchmarks, which investors use as proxies for Chinese stock market performance.
 For example, in the CSI 300 Index SOEs comprise 69% of the benchmark's total market capitalization.
-Furthermore, the problem isn't limited to domestic benchmark providers.
-SOEs represent 50% of the total market capitalization of the MSCI China Index and 48% of the FTSE China 50 Index.
-These two benchmarks are followed closely by international investors, who might be unaware of the extent to which they're partnering with the Chinese government when buying into Chinese equities through investment strategies tracking those benchmarks.
+Furthermore, the problem isn't limited to domestic benchmarks only.
+SOEs represent, for example, 50% of the total market capitalization of the MSCI China Index.
+This benchmark, along with similar broad Chinese market capitalization weighted indexes from global index providers, is widely followed by international investors, who might be unaware of the extent to which they're partnering with the Chinese government when buying into Chinese equities through investment strategies tracking those benchmarks.
 In fact, when measuring the total market capitalization of all SOEs in China, investors should consider that only 36% of these companies' total market cap is freely tradable, with the remaining 64% in the hands of various state players7.
 This problem isn't simply one of index weighting but also one of selection, since, by definition, market cap weighted benchmarks must select the largest companies to track, regardless of quality.
 In China this often leads to the selection of SOEs, especially for benchmarks that exclude the issues of private Chinese companies listed overseas, especially in Hong Kong and the United States.

-$^{7.\} Sources:$ China Securities Index Co. for CSI SOE Composite and CSI 300; FactSet for MSCI China and FTSE China 50 constituents.
+7. Sources: China Securities Index Co. for CSI SOE Composite and CSI 300; FactSet for MSCI China